ddkang1/smart-agent/README.md

 The configuration system has been refactored to eliminate duplication between files.
 The main config now references the LiteLLM config file for model definitions, creating a single source of truth.

+### LiteLLM Proxy

+Smart Agent can automatically launch a local LiteLLM proxy when needed.
+This happens when:

+1. The `base_url` in your configuration contains `localhost`, `127.0.0.1`, or `0.0.0.0`
+2. The LiteLLM configuration is explicitly enabled with `enabled: true`

+The LiteLLM proxy is configured in `config/litellm_config.yaml` and allows you to:

+- Use multiple LLM providers through a single API
+- Route requests to different models based on your needs
+- Add authentication, rate limiting, and other features

+By default, the LiteLLM proxy binds to `0.0.0.0:4000`, allowing connections from any IP address.

 ### Configuration Structure

 The main configuration file (`config/config.yaml`) has the following structure: